fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Student Learning Objectives
-* Question and judge the extent to which ideas of health are constructed as much socially and culturally as scientifically
+* 1: Question and judge the extent to which ideas of health are constructed as much socially and culturally as scientifically
-* Interpret and explain the rhetoric of health in different historical periods
+* 2: Interpret and explain the rhetoric of health in different historical periods
-* Outline how the establishment of dietary expertise has and has not changed over time
+* 3: Outline how the establishment of dietary expertise has and has not changed over time
-* Sharpen critical thinking about diet/health/expertise
+* 4: Sharpen critical thinking about diet/health/expertise
-* Advance historical source analysis skills by evaluating primary sources on dietary advice
+* 5: Advance historical source analysis skills by evaluating primary sources on dietary advice

-### Bottom Line
-This class is NOT concerned primarily with learning the history of diet and health, but using examples from it to learn about medical expertise (with a particular focus on diet/health), as well as the power of health-centric rhetoric.
-This class is concerned with HOW TO THINK, not WHAT TO KNOW.

-## Getting Started
-This page, and the [schedule page](schedule), have all the instructions and assignments you need for the course.
-Make sure you are VERY FAMILIAR with these two pages.
-We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all basic course information is on these two (separate) webpages.

 ## You are welcome here
 This class is probably unlike most history classes you've taken, not least because history of medicine and history of food are somewhat specialized topics.
 But I want to be VERY CLEAR: Even if you have never thought about the history of medicine or diet, or have never taken a history course, or even a humanities course, YOU ARE WELCOME HERE!
+I assume you have no prior knowledge or skills necessary for class, so we build from the ground up.

 I will do everything I can do help you learn as much as you're motivated to learn, and to help you get whatever grade you're aiming for.
 As much as possible I've tried to make the course about everyone thinking together rather than just you memorizing something I say or you read so that you can regurgitate it later.
-If you feel the course structure isn't facilitating your own success, let's talk (virtually, of course).
+If you feel the course structure isn't facilitating your own success, let's talk (virtually, of course)!

+## Getting Started
+This page, and the [schedule page](schedule), have all the instructions and assignments you need for the course.
+Make sure you are VERY FAMILIAR with these two pages.
+We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all basic course information is on these two webpages.

 ## General Work outline
 While we have no formal meetings, the class is organized around modest reading assignments for most Mondays, Wednesday, Fridays.
 The frequency of written responses generally decreases as the semester progresses.

+### Reading Reflections
-I hold you accountable for keeping up with the readings by asking you to respond to them with very short ~150-word [reading reflections](reading-reflections) on Mondays and Wednesdays.
-On most Fridays, you'll post a ~600--800-word [weekly learning reflection](weekly-reflections) that will address a few questions that will help tie together the readings for the week.
+I hold you accountable for keeping up with the readings by asking you to respond to them with short [reading reflections](reading-reflections) on Mondays and Wednesdays.
+On most Fridays, you'll post a [weekly learning reflection](weekly-reflections) that will address a few questions that will help tie together the readings for the week.
 In place of a few weekly learning reflections there are other assignments to spice things up a bit.

 These short writing assignments should add up to LESS TIME than you would have spent going to class.
 And you might learn more as well, so WIN WIN!
 These are meant to be somewhat creative exercises, not boring academic regurgitations of the readings.
 The best advice I can give: be yourself!
+All assignments are DUE BY MIDNIGHT on the day they are listed on the syllabus.
+Let me know if something is not clear!

+### Final Learning Reflection
 The upshot of this approach is that your WORK FOR THE COURSE IS VERY EVENLY DISTRIBUTED across the semester.
 There are no big essays or exams or drawn-out research projects.
-There is a short ~1200-word [final learning reflection](final-reflections) due the last day of finals.
-As long as you're keeping up with the readings (and I've tried to be quite modest in the amount), the course shouldn't ever become a burden on your workload or schedule.
+There is a short [final learning reflection](final-reflections) due the last day of finals.
+As long as you're keeping up with the readings (and I've tried to be quite modest in the amount), the course shouldn't ever become a disproportionate burden on your workload or schedule.
 And by staying engaged throughout the semester, everyone will learn more and we (I mean me, too!) can avoid the stress of big assignments.

 Every so often there is no assignment due, just to give everyone a break, and we take most of a week off around the middle of the semester for a much needed siesta because semesters are WAY too long.
 Reading and assignment details are comprehensively outlined on the [schedule page](schedule).
 More details about the assignments in the "Work Requirements and Grading" section below.

+### Lecture Videos
+There will be lecture videos to watch almost every week.
+Sometimes these will be overviews for the week; sometimes they will be weekly reviews that comment on your reading reflections; sometimes they will go over a quiz.
+I try to keep them about ~20 minutes, but there are a few slightly longer ones, when I needed a bit more time to get through the material.
+I am aware that watching videos of me talking is not super (or vaguely) interesting, but obviously some explanation of course materials is necessary, so I try to provide what I think will be helpful videos while be respectful of your time and the awkwardness of watching a talking head on a screen.

 ## Places to Find Stuff